peterjmarko/llm-narrative-framework/CONTRIBUTING.md

 Before you begin, ensure you have the following installed on your system:
 *   **Python**: Version 3.8 or higher is recommended.
 You can download it from [python.org](https://www.python.org/downloads/).
 *   **Git**: For version control.
 You can download it from [git-scm.com](https://git-scm.com/downloads).
+*   **Node.js and npm**: Required by the documentation build script to automatically render Mermaid diagrams.
+    *   Download the **LTS** version from [nodejs.org](https://nodejs.org/en/download/).
+    *   During installation, ensure the default **"Add to PATH"** option is enabled.
+After installing, you may need to restart your computer or terminal for the `npm` command to be recognized.
+*   **Project Dependencies**: Once Node.js is installed, navigate to the project root and install the required Node.js development tools:
+    ```bash
+    npm install
+    ```
+    This reads the `package.json` file and installs dependencies locally into a `node_modules` folder.
 *   **Pandoc**: A universal document converter used to generate RTF and other document formats.
 You can download it from [pandoc.org](https://pandoc.org/installing.html).
 *   **PDM**: The Python dependency manager.
 Install it once with pip (if you haven't already):
     ```bash